-GPC 2612-Benefits to ex-service personnel and their dependants
+GPC 2612-Benefits to ex-service personnel and their dependents ex-service personnel disability pensions and allowances; and service pensions.

 Pensions and other benefits paid to ex-service personnel to compensate for invalidity and other permanent disablement resulting from service in the defence forces, and to war widows and war orphans.